starknet-edu/starknet-debug/README.md

 The Python testing framework doesn't need to interact with the `starknet-devnet` as it can natively use the testing functions from the `cairo-lang` package so you can also use any python hint you want.

 You can even add a `breakpoint` in a contract.
-How powerful is that ?
-But wait that's not it you can also inspect the memory stack and the state variables !
-How cool is that ?
+How powerful is that?
+But wait that's not it you can also inspect the memory stack and the state variables!
+How cool is that?

 You can run your python unit tests with pytest and inspect whatever you want in your contract.